Kubernetes v1.6 [alpha]

 |Support for Ephemeral Storage, in addition to CPU/Memory||Y||Y|

-Pod-by-pod schedulers, such as the Kubernetes default scheduler, typically process one pod at a time.
+Pod-by-pod schedulers, such as the Kubernetes default scheduler, process Pods in small batches (typically one at a time).
 These schedulers have the following crucial drawbacks:

 These downsides of pod-by-pod schedulers are addressed by batching or bulk scheduling in Poseidon-Firmament scheduler.
 Processing several pods in a batch allows the scheduler to jointly consider their placement, and thus to find the best trade-off for the whole batch instead of one pod.
 At the same time it amortizes work across pods resulting in much higher throughput.